Shinn Fund Recipients

 Grassland Competition under Simulated Climate Change Conditions

-Anita Simha studies climate change impacts on native and non-native grasses.
-Her research explores how shifts in the timing of germination and flowering could favor one species over the other.
-Using an abandoned field, she simulates early germination of three grassland species in different combinations and documents how the competitive dominance of the grasses changes depending on which species germinates first.
-Because our warming planet can have unforeseen effects on the make-up of plant communities, studies such as Anita’s will be valuable information for future conservation efforts.
-Anita also uses her research field site as an educational tool for one-day STEM summer camps for Durham Public School students.
+Anita Simha studied climate change impacts on native and non-native grasses.
+Their research explored how shifts in the timing of germination and flowering could favor one species over the other.
+Using an abandoned field, they simulated early germination of three grassland species in different combinations and documented how the competitive dominance of the grasses changed depending on which species germinated first.
+Because our warming planet can have unforeseen effects on the make-up of plant communities, studies such as Anita’s provide valuable information for future conservation efforts.

 Anita Simha, Duke University